 Through the years of flopping monsters, turning gutshots and rivering 2-outers, I have used a lot of poker-related products and services.
 Below you will find poker resources that I have personally tried and strongly recommend you give a shot.

-As an alternative to Holdem Manager, you can track, analyze and help improve your online poker game with PokerTracker.
+- PokerTracker: As an alternative to Holdem Manager, you can track, analyze and help improve your online poker game with PokerTracker.
 I have been a happy PokerTracker3 customer before converting into a HM2 user.
 It doesn’t make much sense to have both, but you can’t go wrong using either of them.

-NoteCaddy takes notes for you.
+- NoteCaddy: This HoldemManager add-on takes notes for you.
 Not just any notes, relevant notes based on actual hands – not stats.
 NoteCaddy reads hand histories, understands what happens, and takes notes on behaviors that are significant.
 NoteCaddy can identify patterns and frequencies that will help you understand the way your enemies play.